 Neither bat nor human was harmed.

-(Later on I found out that bats would sleep and cling to the backs of the shutters all day long!…Eek!)
+Later, I found out that bats would sleep and cling to the backs of the shutters all day long!
+Eek!

 This little decorating project calls for harmless paper or plastic bats.